18593 views

 The basic entry to the historical museums costs 17 euros (+4 euros for the reservation if you book tickets online).
 Planning your trip and reserving tickets online is always a good idea because thousands of visitors want to visit the art museum daily.
 Usually, queues at ticket desks are endless.

 When you plan to visit the Vatican Museums, you should better avoid ticket offices in high seasons and choose admission tickets online with a reservation fee.
-However, if you decide to buy tickets offline in any ticket office, you can pay an additional price for the audio guide or guidebook or get a group tour.
+However, suppose you decide to buy tickets offline in any ticket office.
+In that case, you can pay an additional price for the audio guide or guidebook or get a group tour.

-If you use an online service, the languages for the online ticket office are Italian and English.
-During the online reservation process, you have to choose a particular ticket time when you want to enter the museums.
+If you use an online service, the languages used in the online ticket office are Italian and English.
+During the online reservation process, you must choose a particular ticket time to enter the museums.
 The Vatican Museums’ official site tickets.museivaticani.va only accepts Visa and Mastercard.

-If you purchase tickets online in advance, the entrance fee cost is 17 euro + booking fee is 4 euro, which helps you to skip the line.
+If you purchase tickets online in advance, the entrance fee cost is 17 euros + the booking fee is 4 euros, which helps you to skip the line.
 Don’t forget to take your passport!

-Once you have completed the online purchase, you will receive two emails: one to confirm your payment and the second one, which contains your voucher for the Vatican Museums ticket.
+Once you have completed the online purchase, you will receive two emails: one to confirm your payment and the second one containing your voucher for the Vatican Museums ticket.
 Print out the first page of the voucher.
 Then, come to the museums 15-30 minutes earlier on the day of your visit.
 Once you pass through security, go to the left, where the “cassa” is located, and turn in your voucher for an actual ticket.

 Read step-by-step instructions on how to buy tickets to the Vatican Museums.